Dimillian/DMRESTRequest-objc/readme.md

 URL string is constructed like this `API_URL/ressource.FILE_EXT?parameters`

 ###Timeout
-Default `Timeout` interval is 60 seconds, support custom HTTP header fields.
-Both are properties that you can set:  `request.timeout = 30`.
+Default `Timeout` interval is 60 seconds You can you can set:  `request.timeout = 30`.

 ###Sending parameters as JSON
 For automatic parameters conversion to JSON format for HTTPBody just set `request.sendJSON = YES` before executing the request.